joneswack/ocr-workbench/README.md

 **Azure Document Intelligence**

-In order to use Azure Document Intelligence, you need to set up an account on Microsoft Azure and create a Document Intelligence resource.
-Then place the API key `docint_environment/config.json`.
+In order to use Azure Document Intelligence, you need to set up an account on Microsoft Azure and create a [Document Intelligence](https://azure.microsoft.com/en-us/products/ai-foundry/tools/document-intelligence) resource.
+Then place the API key in `docint_environment/config.json`.

 ## Running experiments